sini/nixkraken/docs/src/getting-started/caveats.md

 >
 > To avoid configuration drift, always make changes to the Nix configuration, not in the GitKraken UI.
 >
-> Let NixKraken be the single source of truth for GitKraken settings.
+> **Let NixKraken be the single source of truth for GitKraken settings.**

 ## Long installation time

-GitKraken being closed source, **end users will always have to build the package**.
-Although this process is usually not very long, since GitKraken is not built from sources, building the package is still longer than fetching a pre-built binary.
+GitKraken being closed source, **end users will always have to “build” the package** (by _build_, we mean to retrieve the artifacts and patch them for Nix).
+Although this process is usually not very long, it is still longer than fetching a pre-built binary.

 Plus, there has been reports of "stuck" builds in the past.
 This is most often due to a combination of several factors:

 - a slow internet connection
-- GitKraken's archive being 200MB+
+- GitKraken's artifacts being 200MB+
 - [`fetchUrl` not outputting its download progress](https://github.com/NixOS/nixpkgs/issues/156930)

 > ⚡ **Key takeaway**